adopy/adopy/README.md

 response = get_simulated_response(model, design)
 ```

 ### Step 7.
-Update the engine from the observation
+Update the engine with the observation

 ```python
 # Update the engine with the design and the corresponding response
 engine.update(design, response)
 ```

 ### Step 8.
-Repeat from Step 5 to Step 7 until the end
+Repeat Step 5 through Step 7 until the experiment is over

 ```python
 NUM_TRIAL = 100  # number of trials